 Purple mattress is an American-made mattress with a unique spin on traditional memory foam.
 Unlike traditional memory foam, the top layer of the Purple mattress is a polymer grid.

-Purple mattresses range from $700-$1300, making this a great price-to-value choice.
+Purple mattresses are a great price-to-value choice.
 In addition to their competitive pricing, Purple mattress offers a sleep trial that allows you to try the mattress for a full 100 days before committing.

 If you are unhappy with the mattress for any reason, you can return it completely free of charge – no shipping or restocking fees.